lindnjoe/helixscreen1/docs/PLATFORM_RENDERING_PLAN.md

 3. Add any learnings or adjustments
 4. Commit the updated plan

+### Code Review Requirements

+**CRITICAL**: Run DETAILED, COMPREHENSIVE code reviews at each stage:
+- Check for project-specific patterns (see CLAUDE.md rules)
+- Verify modularity and maintainability
+- Ensure new code follows existing backend patterns (Manager → Interface → Implementation)
+- Use `critical-reviewer` agent for significant new code
+- Document any deviations from existing patterns with justification

 ---

 ## Phase 1: AD5M - Disable TinyGL (Simple)